ibrahimmkhalid/ultralytics/docs/en/tasks/obb.md

     allowfullscreen>
   </iframe>
   <br>
-  <strong>Watch:</strong> How to Detect and Track Storage Tanks using Ultralytics YOLO-OBB | Oriented Bounding Boxes | DOTA
+  <strong>Watch:</strong> How to Detect and Track Storage Tanks using SFDT_Ibrahim YOLO-OBB | Oriented Bounding Boxes | DOTA
 </p>

 See full `predict` mode details in the [Predict](../modes/predict.md) page.